-Tamil Nadu HSC Plus One Result 2018: How to check
+Declared!
+Tamil Nadu HSC 11th Plus One Result 2018: How to check

-TN HSC Plus One Result 2018: The Directorate of Government Examinations (DGE) Tamil Nadu will declare the result of plus one examination tomorrow, on May 20, at 9:00 am.
+TN HSC Plus One Result 2018: The Directorate of Government Examinations (DGE) Tamil Nadu has declared the result of plus one examination tomorrow, on May 20, at 9:00 am.
 All those students who had appeared for the exam can check their results, once released, at the official website — tnresults.nic.in, http://www.dge.tn.nic.in and http://www.dge.tn.gov.in.
 The exam for Plus One was carried out from March 1 to April 16.
 The result for Tamil Nadu plus two (Class 12) examination was released on May 16, 2018.
 As per reports, the Tamil Nadu Education Minister K A Sengottayam has recently announced that from the upcoming academic year 2018 onwards, the +1 public examination will be held in the same manner the way as SSLC and Plus Two exams are conducted.

 A total of 6754 schools scored 100 per cent results with Virudhnagar tops among districts securing 97 per cent.
 Erode second district at 96.3 per cent.
 Over 40 per cent students have scored in the range of 700 and below.
 The Class 12 (plus 2) exams were conducted from March 3 to April 6, 2018.
 The evaluation of the answer sheets started from April 6.